tylim88/Password-Manager/README.md

 14. script for prod and dev
 15. CI
 16. Structured Code.
+17. Standardize Firebase function error handling and logging.
+18. Does not log errors in prod environment when processing Master Password to prevent accidentally logging sensitive data.
+Dev environment log everything.

+etc etc

 Not only this code demonstrate how to make a password manager, but also how to scale the code and setup project for different environments.
 The only thing missing is tests.

 In practice, you should not commit `functions/.secret/prod.json` file to the repository.
 This repo is for learning purpose.

+Keep in mind if user lost their Master Password, they lose everything.
+Such mechanic IS A MUST because if you can recover it, it means you can access their site, username and password anytime you want.

+Is there any better way to encrypt passwords?

+Yes, a better way is client side encryption by using client's device secret.
+This keep any secret from reaching server at all.
+(Not demonstrated here)

 ## Quick Start